veldhub/veld_chain__apis_ner_evaluate_old_models/README.md

 ## how to reproduce

+The following chain velds were used.
+Open the respective veld yaml file for more information.

 **[./veld_evaluate.yaml](./veld_evaluate.yaml)**

 Reruns the evalation.
 Note: I couldn't find out the exact versions of the python interpreter and